This article was written by Jaime González-Capitel from Resolution as a guest author.

 Instead of asking what attribute from the IdP you should choose, you should ask the team about the structure of user IDs in your Jira database.

-Once you have an answer to that question, you can figure out what attribute coming from the IdP is a stronger candidate to create robust and consistent matches.
+Once you have an answer to that question, you can figure out what attributes coming from the IdP is a stronger candidate to create robust and consistent matches.
 For example, finding a match based on email addresses will be different to basing it on full names.

 If the NameID is not the right attribute, select a different option from the SAML response and type it in the User ID Attribute field.